Environmental Choice New Zealand is managed by The New Zealand Ecolabelling Trust, an independent, not-for-profit organisation.

 He is associated with major developments in recycling (both NZ and overseas) and established the award-winning Devonport Recycling Scheme.
 Richard has lectured widely on environmental topics and co-authored "Clean and Green?
 The New Zealand Environment".

 Hans Buwalda is an environment, health and safety consultant.
 Hans has a B.Sc (Geography), a Diploma of Natural Resources and a Master of Business Administration.
-He is a Chartered Member of the NZ Institute of Directors, and a member of the NZ Institute of Safety Management, and the Safety Institute of Australia.
+He is a Chartered Member of the NZ Institute of Directors, a Chartered OHS Professional and a Certified Environmental Practitioner.

 Hans is a consultant in EHSconsult.
 He provides governance, strategy and risk management advice on environment, health and safety issues.
 Prior to this role, Hans was the Group Environment, Health and Safety Manager for Fletcher Building between 2002 and 2014.
 In that role, Hans led many of the environment, health and safety initiatives that Fletcher Building has adopted.